pensjonatus/flash-fiction/blog/retaliation.md

 ---
-title: 'Retaliation'
+title: Retaliation
 date: '2015-06-18'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 [A man](./on-holiday) was sitting alone in a penthouse suite.
 There was an old